-Students in Years 10 - 12 are expected to attend school each day with a fully charged laptop device.
-Laptops are used in class by teachers to compliment learning, they are also used by students during study periods to complete homework, preparation for assessments and ongoing study.
+Students are expected to attend school each day with a fully charged laptop device.
+Laptops are used in class by teachers to complement learning.
+They are also used by students at home to complete homework, prepare for and complete some assessments and ongoing study.